opticfluorine/sovereign/docs/manual/creators/scripting/api/data.md

-# data Module
+# Data Module

 :::{contents}
 :local:
 :depth: 2
 :::

-The `data` module provides support for reading and writing non-component data such as global key-value pairs.
+The `Data` module provides support for reading and writing non-component data such as global key-value pairs.

 (script-data-keyvaluedata)=
 ## Key-Value Data